-New York State Tests and Common Core Learning Standards
+New York State Tests and Learning Standards

-Each year, the City School District of Albany, like public school districts throughout the state, prepares for the state testing.
+Each year, the City School District of Albany, like public school districts throughout the state, prepares for state testing.
 Students in grades 3-8 take the ELA and math exams.
 Additionally, students in grades 4 and 8 take the science exam.
 Other exams the State Education Department issues annually include:

 - Regents exams – high school exams that measure ability in English, math, science, social studies and foreign language.